kingstonfung/serverless-questrade-coinbase-api/README.md

 Questrade does not allow trade exections done via API unless the app/developer goes through a compliance application process.
 Although all information handled in this project is not personally-identifiable, but please use caution as you toy around this project.

-Bottom line: Just be careful and don't toss around URLs in the open... or else people could find out how much money you've got in your accouts.
+Bottom line: Just be careful and don't toss around URLs in the open... or else people could find out how much money you've got in your accounts.

 ## FAQ:
 **Q**: How do I.....